jmcanterafonseca/dataModels/specs/guidelines.md

 `<Attribute_Name>_<Language_Tag>`  where `Language_Tag` shall be a language tag as mandated by [RFC 5646](https://www.rfc-editor.org/rfc/rfc5646.txt).
 W3C provides guidelines on [how to use language tags](https://www.w3.org/International/articles/language-tags/).

+Example:

-For instance an attribute named `description_es` can be used to convey the value of a `description` attribute in Spanish.
+an attribute named `description_es` can be used to convey the value of a `description` attribute in Spanish.

 ## Some of the most used attributes